Sinf-e-Aahan

-Sinf-e-Aahan (صنف آہن) is a Pakistani television series produced by Next Level Entertainment and Six Sigma Plus in collaboration with ISPR.
+Sinf-e-Aahan (صنف آہن) is a Pakistani television series co-produced by Next Level Entertainment and Six Sigma Plus in collaboration with ISPR.
 It is directed by Nadeem Baig and written by Umera Ahmad.
 The serial stars Sajal Aly, Kubra Khan, Yumna Zaidi, Ramsha Khan and Syra Yousuf.

 Sinf-e-Aahan is the story of seven girls from different backgrounds whose lives change after joining the army.
-The serial aired weekly Saturday night Prime Time television on ARY Digital from 27 November 2021 to 7 May 2022.
+The serial aired weekly on Saturday on ARY Digital from 27 November 2021 to 7 May 2022.
+It was the ninth most searched in the category of 'Movies & TV' on Google in Pakistan, in 2022.

+At the 22nd Lux Style Awards, it received six nominations and won two awards: Best Emerging Talent in TV for Dananeer Mobeen and Best Ensemble Play.